zentala/wfh-indicator/README.md

 # WFH Indicator

-This project allows displaying a busy status on an LED ring using ESP32, controlled by a Python application with a PyQt5 graphical interface.
+This project allows displaying a busy status on an LED ring using ESP32, controlled by an Electron.js application with TypeScript.

 ## Project Structure